 My kid got into it, laughing as we noted that the dog’s call name is always prominently emblazoned in the ad but the breed is never identified.
 She acknowledged the frustration a family must feel if they pick up one of those magazines at a dog show.
 Pulling a smirky-face, she said advertisers should state the breed “for judges unfamiliar with that breed.”
 Took a second but I got it.

 To an outsider, it appears that the purpose of advertising is to publicly thank the judge and claim credibility according to the stature of the handler.
-In some ad layouts, usually those done by a professional photographer or advertising agency, it’s hard to find the owner’s name to contact them about a puppy or breeding to that handsome winner.
+In some ad layouts, usually those done by an advertising agency, it’s hard to find the owner’s name to contact them about a puppy or breeding to that handsome winner.

-Rarely is any credit given to the breeder or bloodline.
+We also noted is is rare to give any credit given to the breeder or bloodline.
 We counted, less than half the pages mentioned a breeder.
 I also learned that sometimes the dog’s registered name is deliberately omitted if it isn’t a “recognized kennel name.”